ParkJongHak02/Flutter/midterm_docs/Flutter(4week).md

 class MyApp extends StatelessWidget {
   const MyApp({super.key});

-  // This widget is the root of your application.
   @override
   Widget build(BuildContext context) {
     return MaterialApp(
       title: 'Flutter Demo',
       theme: ThemeData(
-        // This is the theme of your application.
-        //
-        // TRY THIS: Try running your application with "flutter run".
-You'll see
-        // the application has a purple toolbar.
-Then, without quitting the app,
-        // try changing the seedColor in the colorScheme below to Colors.green
-        // and then invoke "hot reload" (save your changes or press the "hot
-        // reload" button in a Flutter-supported IDE, or press "r" if you used
-        // the command line to start the app).
-        //
-        // Notice that the counter didn't reset back to zero; the application
-        // state is not lost during the reload.
-To reset the state, use hot
-        // restart instead.
-        //
-        // This works for code too, not just values: Most code changes can be
-        // tested with just a hot reload.
         colorScheme: ColorScheme.fromSeed(seedColor: Colors.deepPurple),
       ),
-      // home: const MyHomePage(title: 'Flutter Demo Home Page'),
       home: MyHomePage(),
     );
   }